postsharp/Metalama.Samples/src/validation/ignore-values/README.md

 - For enums (except .NET Standard 2.0 enums), the constructor will receive the _underlying integer_ value instead of a typed value.
 This means that our comparison will generate invalid C# because it will compare an enum to an integer.
 - For arrays, a simple `==` comparison is not sufficient.

 Both cases could be handled by a more complex aspect.
-However, in this example, we will simply prevent the aspect from being applied to fields or properties of an unsupported type.
+However, in this example, we prevent the aspect from being applied to fields or properties of an unsupported type.
 We achieve this by implementing the <xref:Metalama.Framework.Eligibility.IEligible`1.BuildEligibility*> method.

 [!metalama-file IgnoreValuesAttribute.cs member="IgnoreValuesAttribute.BuildEligibility"]